Best Ladder Hooks for Garage Walls

 Buyer warning

 A 4-hook set is overkill for a single ladder.
-Buyers with one extension ladder need a single pair (2 hooks) — the USA-made extension-ladder pair is the right product for that use case, with documented heavier material specs.
+Buyers with one extension ladder need a single pair (2 hooks) — the Wall Mount Ladder Utility Hangers’ USA-made pair is the right product for that use case, with documented heavier material specs.
 Choose this 4-hook set when you have multiple items to mount or want spare hardware for future installs.
 Also note: the flat-against-wall geometry assumes the ladder rails sit relatively close together; older ladders with wider rail spreads may not stabilize as cleanly on this hook style as on a J-hook.
 If you have an unusual ladder, measure the rail width before ordering and confirm the hook’s published spread (where listed) matches.

 Best with Rail System: Rubbermaid FastTrack Ladder Hook